ssardina-research/sarl-prolog-cap/README.md

 This capacity & skill requires [SWIPL with JPL installed for use](https://jpl7.org/DeploymentLinux):

 * [SWIPL](http://www.swi-prolog.org/): this is the actual SWI Prolog system, including its main library ``libswipl.so/dll/dylib`.
 	* Use either stable version 7.6.4 (available in standard Linux repos) or, better, compile and install 8.1.x from [SWI-devel repo](https://github.com/SWI-Prolog/swipl-devel).
-	* Unfortunately, the official 8.0.x versions in the PPA repo have issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
-It has been fixed in the git repo though, but you need to compile manually yet.
+	* Official 8.0.x versions has issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
+It has been fixed in the git repo though, and should be fine in higher 8.2.x.
 * [SWI JPL](https://jpl7.org/) bidirectional SWI-Java interface.
 In Linux Ubuntu it is provided by package `swi-prolog-java`.
 It has two parts:
-	* _Native library_ `libjpl.so/dll/dylib`: This is the C library implementing the interface between SWIPL and Java.
+	* Native library `libjpl.so/dll/dylib`: This is the C library implementing the interface between SWIPL and Java.
-	* _jpl.pl_: This is a SWI Prolog library providing the [Prolog API](https://jpl7.org/PrologApiOverview) to access Java from Prolog.
+	* Prolog library `jpl.pl`: This is a SWI Prolog library providing the [Prolog API](https://jpl7.org/PrologApiOverview) to access Java from Prolog.
-	* _Java API_: this is the `jpl.jar` that provides the [Java API](https://jpl7.org/JavaApiOverview) to access Prolog from Java.
+	* Java API `jpl.jar`: provides the [Java API](https://jpl7.org/JavaApiOverview) to access Prolog from Java.
 		* The package `swi-prolog-java` provided in standard distributions (e.g., Ubuntu) come with JPL 7.5.0 (in Linux, in `/usr/lib/swi-prolog/lib/jpl.jar`), which is very old.
 	    * The [PPA](https://www.swi-prolog.org/build/PPA.txt) has SWIPL 8.2+ which already carries JPL 7.6.0 version.
 One could install this version into Maven local repo as follows: